What is Leiomyosarcoma?

 The exact cause of leiomyosarcoma is not well understood.
 However, some factors may increase the risk of developing this cancer:

-• Genetic Mutations: Changes in certain genes can lead to the development of LMS.
+• Genetic Mutations: Changes in specific genes can lead to the development of LMS.

 • Radiation Exposure: Previous radiation therapy for other cancers can increase the risk of developing LMS.